proximax-storage/xpx-chain-devportal-docs/docs/rest-api/serialization.md

 ## Memory Efficiency

-Large networks compute a large number of transactions.
-Working with binary optimised in size makes the communication faster.
+Large networks comprise a large number of transactions.
+Working with binary optimized in size makes the communication faster.
 Furthermore, reading entities from memory buffers -or just a part of them - is memory efficient.

 ## Flexibility